vivekkairi/run-gemini-cli/docs/observability.md

 -   `<OWNER/REPO>`: Your GitHub repository in the format `owner/repo`.

-After the script completes, it will output the values for the environment variables listed above.
+After the script completes, it will output the values for the inputs listed above.
 You must add these to your GitHub repository's variables (and GEMINI_API_KEY as a secret) to complete the setup.

 ## Advanced Setup